01 of 10

 Since it began as a Christmas attraction, it should come as no surprise that Edaville offers an annual Festival of Lights along with Santa- and Polar Express-themed train rides.

-Tickets and Admission Info
+Location and Tickets and Admission Info

 Carver, Massachusetts.
 Next to Plymouth.
 About 75 minutes from Boston and 20 minutes from Cape Cod.
 The address is 5 Pine Street.